LiveData with SnackBar, Navigation and other events (the SingleLiveEvent case)

 - The user clicks the button so the Details Activity starts

-- The user presses back, coming back to the master activity
+- The user presses back, coming back to the list activity

 - The observers become active again, after being inactive while activity was in the back stack

 trueso the Details activity is incorrectly started again

 A solution would be to fire the navigation from the ViewModel and immediately set the flag to false:

 However, one important thing to remember is that LiveData holds values but doesn’t guarantee to emit every value that it receives.
 For example: a value can be set when no observers are active, so a new one will just replace it.
 Also, setting values from different threads could lead to race conditions that would only generate one call to the observers.

 But the main problem with this approach is that it’s hard to understand and plain ugly.
 How do we make sure the value is reset after the navigation event has happened?